Samarium–cobalt magnet: Production

-The alloys are typically machined in the unmagnetized state.
+Samarium–cobalt alloys are typically machined in the unmagnetized state.
 Samarium–cobalt should be ground using a wet grinding process (water-based coolants) and a diamond grinding wheel.
 The same type of process is required if drilling holes or other features that are confined.
 The grinding waste produced must not be allowed to completely dry as samarium–cobalt has a low ignition point.
 A small spark, such as that produced with static electricity, can easily initiate combustion.
-The resulting fire produced can be extremely hot and difficult to control.

 The reduction/melt method and reduction/diffusion method are used to manufacture samarium–cobalt magnets.
 The reduction/melt method will be described since it is used for both SmCo5 and Sm2Co17 production.
-The raw materials are melted in an induction furnace filled with argon gas.
+The raw materials are melted in an induction furnace or arc furnace filled with argon gas.
 The mixture is cast into a mold and cooled with water to form an ingot.
+The production of the two phases is not the same, this can be understood by looking at the phase diagram. in fact the 1:5 phase is not stable at room temperature.
+Typically it is possible to keep the 1:5 phase with a fast quenching after an annealing process.

 The ingot is pulverized and the particles are further milled to further reduce the particle size.
+This process is important to because the control of the grain size is fundamental for the control of the coercive field.
 The resulting powder is pressed in a die of desired shape, in a magnetic field to orient the magnetic field of the particles.
 Sintering is applied at a temperature of 1100˚C–1250˚C, followed by solution treatment at 1100˚C–1200˚C and tempering is finally performed on the magnet at about 700˚C–900˚C. It then is ground and further magnetized to increase its magnetic properties.
 The finished product is tested, inspected and packed.

-Samarium can be substituted by a portion of other rare-earth elements including praseodymium, cerium, and gadolinium; the cobalt can be substituted by a portion of other transition metals including iron, copper, and zirconium.
+Samarium can be substituted by a portion of other rare-earth elements including praseodymium, cerium, and gadolinium, the problem is the effects that this substitutions can have on the Curie temperature and on the coercive field.
+The cobalt can be substituted with a portion of other transition metals including iron, copper, and zirconium.

 Uses

 Fender used one of designer Bill Lawrence's Samarium Cobalt Noiseless series of electric guitar pickups in Fender's Vintage Hot Rod '57 Stratocaster.
 These pickups were used in American Deluxe Series Guitars and Basses from 2004 until early 2010.

+Samarium–cobalt magnets are used in aerospace and defense due to their exceptional magnetic properties.
+They are utilized in high-performance motors and actuators, precision sensors and gyroscopes, and satellite systems where stability and reliability are essential.
+They are also used in medical technologies, including MRI machines, pacemakers, and medical pumps.

 In the mid-1980s some expensive headphones such as the Ross RE-278 used samarium–cobalt "Super Magnet" transducers.